gilbertwat/gilbertwat.github.io/_posts/2016-01-07-what-a-good-team-taught-me-about-software-engineering.md

 ---
 title : What a good team taught me about software engineering
-categories: ["Software Engineering"]
+category: "Software Engineering"
+tags: ["software engineering", "personal experience"]
+author: Gilbert Wat
 ---
 Last year I was very privileged to work with some of best engineers you can find in the region.
 Together we delivered products in the top-most software engineering quality.
 Here I learned a lot from my colleagues.
 Here is a summary of my learning in the last year.

-##Abstraction, abstraction, abstraction
+## Abstraction, abstraction, abstraction

 Software engineering is all about abstraction.
 The abstraction is what the whole complication about building a software.
 Consider there are 2 classes.